ponty/PyVirtualDisplay/README.rst

  - supported python versions: 2.7, 3.4, 3.5, 3.6
  - back-ends: Xvfb_, Xephyr_, Xvnc_

-.. warning:: at least one back-end should be installed

 Known problems:
  - only a few back-end options are supported